The HyperTexts

 A similar question once faced American Christians over the treatment of Native

-use verses in the Bible to declare it their "manifest destiny" to ethnically
+used Bible verses to declare it their "manifest destiny" to ethnically

 cleanse Native Americans from their homeland, or to enslave African Americans?